HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: April 26, 2020

+**Today's Progress**: Fixed FLASK APP YAY!!!
+Worked on Javascript exercises.

+**Thoughts:** Found the bugs, big thanks to Stack Overflow and Flask Documentation !!!(***applause***).
+I currently have a working Flask App with Mongo DB Database and HTML/CSSS user interface.
+They bugs were so tiny and insignificant and yet they screwed up the whole project.
+The first bug was a space between a bracket and modulus in one of the conditionals of the Flask app on the html template file.
+The second was the absence of a period before the namespace in the template file.
+Today I also worked on Javascript Exercises, including more arrow functions, destructuring, object deconstruction, and spread function.

+**Link(s) to work:** [Flask With MongoDB Task App](https://github.com/HajaSChilds/FlaskWithMongoTaskApp), [Javascript Exercises](https://github.com/HajaSChilds/javascript_playground)

+**Caught Bugs Below**

+**Two Errors Preventing Jinja2 Engine From Pulling Data into the templates**

+#1:
+url_for('.index') – Missing the dot before the name             (Flask Documentation)

+#2:
+Typo, in the second for-loop – extra space before the %         (Stack Overflow) {   % for post in posts %}

+The Reason: Since there is space after { before % Jinja will not recognize it as an endfor tag. thus giving you the error.

 ### Day 5: April 25, 2020

 **Today's Progress**: Worked on Javascript Exercises and debugging Flask App